diassmith/diassmith/README.md

 - 🔭 I'm Data Enginner recognized by Microsoft and Databricks but I'm always looking for improving my skills.
 - 🌱 I’m currently learning Data Architecture, pySpark and seeking to improve knowledge on Azure Databricks and Synapse
-- 💬 Ask me about Databricks, Azure Data Factory, SQL, Integrations, Power BI and Dataviz.
+- 💬 Ask me about Databricks, Microsoft Fabric, Azure Synapse and Azure Data Factory, SQL, Integrations, Power BI and Dataviz.
 - 😄 Pronouns: he/him
 - ⚡ Curious fact: I had been living New Zealand in 2020.